microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_app_service_arm_template/_index.md

     > **Note: The deployment time for this scenario can take ~5-10min**

-    > **Note: Since Azure Arc enabled app services is currently in preview, deployment regions availability is limited to East US and West Europe.**
+    > **Note: Since Azure Arc-enabled app services is currently in preview, deployment regions availability is limited to East US and West Europe.**

 * Once Azure resources has been provisioned, you will be able to see it in Azure portal.
 At this point, the resource group should have **7 various Azure resources** deployed.